 Diversity is about valuing individual difference.
 So 'diversity' is much more than just a new word for equality.
-A diversity approach aims to recognise value and manage difference to enable all employees to contribute and realise their full potential.
-Diversity challenges us to recognise and value all sorts of differences as well as those covered by the law in order to make Nottingham City Council a better place for everyone to work and the services we provide appropriate for everyone.
+A diverse approach aims to recognise the value and manage difference to enable all employees to contribute and realise their full potential.
+Diversity challenges us to recognise and value all sorts of differences as well as those covered by the law to make Nottingham City Council a better place for everyone to work and the services we provide appropriately for everyone.

 Equality and Diversity Policy

-Our equality objectives help us to focus on reducing inequality and advancing equality through the decisions that we make and through our policies and practices.
-These objectives are an integral part of the Council Plan and will help us to deliver our priorities:
+Our equality objectives help us to focus on reducing inequality and advancing equality through the decisions that we make and our policies and practices.
+These objectives are an important part of the Council Plan and will help us to deliver our priorities:

 Make sure that our workforce will reflect the citizens we serve